ZystemProd/z-build-order/README.md

 ```

 The build configuration uses Vite's `splitVendorChunkPlugin` to automatically
 separate vendor dependencies into smaller chunks.
-This helps reduce unused
+Scripts for the main pages are
+now loaded dynamically after the DOM finishes loading to further reduce unused
 JavaScript on initial page load.

 ## Preview Deployment